Bai-Chiang/homelab_automation/roles/podman/README.md

     # see example at the end
     prometheus_yml: "files/prometheus.yml"

+    # If only monitoring CPU and Mem usage set prometheus_host_mode to false
+    # If need to query more host info like network traffic, system processes etc,
+    # set prometheus_host_mode to true.
+This will run prometheus-node-exporter container
+    # with more privileges.
+    prometheus_host_mode: false

     # optional Grafana firewall rules only allow connection from these ipv4 address
     # If undefined no connection is allowed
     grafana_accept_source_ipv4: